Thankful for Gluten Free Thanksgiving Tips

 Spice things up by including some fresh diced jalepeno and crispy gf bread crumbs on top, one of my very favorite varieties of mac.

-For breadcrumbs, I much prefer tearing up my own favorite multi grain gf bread (again, love me some Three Bakers!).
-Just a minute or two under the broiler at the end (watch that your tips don’t start to burn!) and you will have that crispy homey crunch to your cheesey noodles.
+Again, for breadcrumbs, crunched up Rice Chex mixed with salt, garlic powder, and butter is soo delicious.
+Just a minute or two under the broiler at the end of baking (watch that your tips don’t start to burn!) and you will have that crispy homey crunch to your cheesey noodles.

-Noodles for Mac n Cheese – Tinkyada and Jovial (both certified GF) are my go-to for any type of gf pasta.
-Just make sure you cook them on the al dente side so they don’t get too mushy while baking.
+Noodles for Mac n Cheese – Tinkyada and Jovial (both certified GF) are my go-to for gluten free pasta.
+Just make sure you cook them on the al dente side, so they don’t get too mushy while baking.

-Shredded Cheese for Mac n Cheese – Sargento; all of their shredded cheese is gluten free.
+Shredded Cheese for Mac n Cheese – I know some people are anti shredded cheese (hi Mom!) and freshly grated is better, but if you are short on time, Sargento shredded cheese is GF.
 Powdered cellulose or potato starch is used as anti-caking agents on some of their cheeses, neither of which contain gluten.

 Rolls/Biscuits/Cornbread

-Rolls are the only Thanksgiving Day food my four (soon to be five) year old daughter will eat.
+Rolls are the only Thanksgiving Day food my oldest daughter will eat.
 But don’t feel married to having rolls, here’s the low down on rolls and other carbo loading options.

 Cornbread – Cornbread is another great and easy alternative to rolls, and who doesn’t love cornbread?
 Krusteaz is a great certified gluten free cornbread option.